not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 Since the sample rate of VCV Rack (and thus the length of a sample) may not be known in advance, TimeSeq allows sample durations to be "re-mapped": if the [time-scale](#time-scale) of the [timeline](#timeline) in which the *segment* appears has a `sample-rate` property, that sample rate will be used instead to calculate the duration of the *segment*.

-E.g. if the *timeline* `sample-rate` is set to 48000, but VCV Rack is running at 96Khz, all `sample` values specified in the segment durations in that *timeline* will be multiplied by 2 (96000 / 48000 = 2).
-The end result will be that the segment will have the same duration independent of the actual VCV Rack sample rate.
+E.g. if the *timeline* `sample-rate` is set to 48000, but VCV Rack is running at 96Khz, all *segment*s in that *timeline* that express their *duration* with a `sample` value will have this value multiplied by 2 (96000 / 48000 = 2).
+The end result will be that the segment will have the same duration (in absolute time) independent of the actual VCV Rack sample rate.

 ### millis